DBska/server/README.md

 Directory structure
 ===================

-After downloading the repository you will find the following structure:
+After downloading the repository you will find the following structure inside the server directory:
 ```
 server
 ├── client